alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Saturnine_Assembler.md

 The `DSZ` and `ISZ` instructions can be used to simplify loop. `DSZ` is used to decrement the value in the I register and skip the next instruction if the value is 0. `ISZ` is used to increment the value in the I register *and then* skip the next instruction if the value is 0.
 Generally, the next instruction is a `GTO` instruction to go to the start/end of the loop.

 ### Subroutines
 The HP-16C can use subroutines to simplify function calls.
 Instead of using `GTO` to jump to a label, you can use `GSB` to jump to a label and store the return address.
 The return address is stored in special, non-user accessible registers *(I believe - manual is not clear on this and I do not have my 16C on hand to check)*.
 To return from a subroutine, use the `RTN` instruction.
 This will jump to the program line after the relevant `GSB` instruction.
 Note that you cannot have nested subroutines more than 4 levels deep.
-The Saturnine Assembler and HP-16C will throw an error if you try to do this.

 ### Flags
 The HP-16C has 6 flags that can be set during programming.
 Flags 0, 1, and 2 are user flags that can be set, cleared, and tested by the programmer.
 Flags 3, 4, and 5 are system flags that are set automatically by the calculator.
 The `SF #` instruction is used to set a flag, the `CF #` instruction is used to clear a flag, and the `F? #` instruction is used to test a flag.
 The `F?` instruction will skip the next instruction if the specified flag is set.